UK role as carbon capture leader at risk

 The UK government had earmarked one billion pounds in funding for Britain's first CCS project, but was only willing to provide 400 million in upfront costs, the source said.

 "Negotiations are ongoing.
-The investment sum is part of what is being negotiated," a spokesman for Britain's Department of Energy and Climate Change (DECC) said.
+The investment sum is part of what is being negotiated," a spokesman for the Department of Energy and Climate Change (DECC) said.

 The UK plans to become a world leader in clean technology, among which CCS features as a central tool to reduce carbon emissions.